Pasture, Rangeland, Forage Insurance

 How it Works

-Pasture, Rangeland, Forage (PRF) is an area-based insurance program that protects against yield losses caused by low precipitation relative to a historic average on forage produced for grazing or harvesting hay.
+Pasture, Rangeland, Forage (PRF) is an area-based insurance program that replaces income from yield losses caused by low precipitation relative to a historic average on forage produced for grazing or harvesting hay.
 Claims are based on roughly 17x17-mile grids and a Rainfall Index.

 Producers make several choices, including coverage level, index intervals, irrigated practice, productivity factor and number of acres.